WW1 Medals - issued to F B Davies

 Three WW1 medals on individual ribbons and joined at the back with a wide band and pin attached with thread that were awarded to Private FB Davies.
 Details of these medals are as below;

-a) Star Service Medal 1914-1915 is a star shaped bronze with crown and ring to attach ribbon, which has the red, white and blue colours of the Empire, in shaded and watered stripes.
+Item 1 - STAR SERVICE MEDAL 1914-1915 is a four-pointed star, bronze, ensigned with crown.
+A metal ring to attach ribbon, which has the red, white and blue colours of the Empire, in shaded and watered stripes.

-b) War Medal 1914-1920 is silver with large clip attached on the top of the ribbon of blue, yellow, white, black.
+Item 2 - BRITISH WAR MEDAL 1914-1920 is silver and round with large clip attached on the top of the ribbon with the colours of blue, orange, white, and black.

-c) Victory Medal 1914-1918 is bronze with ring to attach ribbon of yellow, red, green, blue, violet.
+Item 3 - VICTORY MEDAL 1914-1918 is bronze and round with ring to attach ribbon of yellow, red, green, blue, and violet.
 The ribbon has a 'two rainbow ' design, with the violet from each rainbow on the outside edges moving through to a central red stipe where both rainbows meet.

 Historical information